Terrapin Hideaway

 Wheelchair/Stroller accessible: Gorge trail Yes, Rim trail No

-Parking: 24858 Big Pine Rd, Rockbridge, OH 43149 (the trail starts at the opposite end of the parking lot from the restrooms)
+Parking: Parking is available at 24858 Big Pine Rd, Rockbridge, OH 43149.
+The trail begins at the far end of the lot, opposite the restrooms.

 Distance from Terrapin Hideaway: 13 Minutes away